codemeyer/ArgDocs/Docs/site/content/file-formats/track/object-shapes.md

 There are two types of points.
 Those that use scale values for their X and Y coordinates, and those that simply reference another point to use the same X and Y coordinates as the original point.

-The Z coordinate can always be set separately.
+The Z coordinate can always be set separately for each point, both for scale points and reference points.

 _This section will be expanded_